geniusrise/geniusrise/README.md

 ![grace-hopper](./assets/grace-hopper.jpg)

-Welcome to geniusrise, an development platform for building geniuses.
+Welcome to geniusrise, a development platform for building geniuses.

 ## 📚 Structure